-Cats are perhaps most admired for the sleek coats which is also the primary means for identification of the different breeds.
+Cats are perhaps most admired for the sleek coats which are also the primary means for identification of the different breeds.
 The main purpose of a cat’s coat is to provide a barrier between the cat and its environment, protecting it from injury, heat, cold, wind and rain.
 For the owner, the appearance of the coat is a good general guide to the cat’s health.

-Your cat’s fur may contain up to 200 hairs per square millimeter.
+Your cat’s fur may contain up to 200 hairs per square millimetre.
 Except in a few breeds such as the largely hairless Rexes the coat is made up of three different kinds of hair.

 The guard or primary hairs form the coarse outer layer.